 The Risk Management Laboratory, better known as the Risk Lab, was a precursor of the Brevan Howard Centre for Financial Analysis.
 It was also funded through the generosity of Alan and Sabine Howard and Brevan Howard.
-In its short life, it was a focus for research on financial topics at Imperial College and organized a number of conferences and public lectures.
-Its interests were divided into a number of research streams: Climate Change and Risk Management; Financial Risk Management; Asset Pricing and Macro Finance; Hedge Funds and Alternative Investments; Corporate Finance and Financial Institutions; and Aging and Pensions.
+In its short life, it was a focus for research on financial topics at Imperial College London and organised a number of conferences and public lectures.
+Its interests were divided into a number of research streams:

 The Risk Lab’s Mission